Operating Efficiency – What do NDIS Service Providers need to improve?

 The level of operating distress is dependent on the size of the organisation.
 According to the report very small providers are more confident than their larger competitors.
 They are confident that they will be able to provide NDIS services at the current prices.
 Sole traders feel that they can deliver a quality service based on the current price list.

 The cost of compliance is an issue for all.
 Quality management and operations teams are being asked to meet the cost of audit, compliance and support for the new Quality and Safeguarding Framework.
 This cost is exaggerated if changes are made or new guidelines are released.
 Do you have a folder on a shelf that is paper based, unused, and almost always out of date?
 This adds to the cost of compliance and the likelihood of an error.

-A business operating system with interactive step-by-step guidance of processes and policies, such as Centro CORE for small providers or Centro BUSINESS for larger organisations, is a great step forward in improving efficiency and saving costs.
+A business operating system with interactive step-by-step guidance of processes and policies, is a great step forward in improving efficiency and saving costs.

 Efficiency is linked to profitability and productivity.
 Ensure your staff are compliant, have time to deliver a quality service and operate efficiently in growing your organisation to meet the needs of the NDIS sector.

 The report was released at the 2018 NDS CEO Meeting in Melbourne where Centro ASSIST was a Silver Sponsor.